Vismanza/Industries-CPQ-Reference-Guide/docs/StandardRuntime.md

 Note: Labels have not been used in Lightning App Builder for things like Tab names.
 If translations are required it may make sense to use labels instead.

+Note: Several deployment errors have been iterated through (not all had related issues)

+- OmniInterractionConfig errors: Some values cannot be updated (FirstInstalledPackage) and other cause duplicate errors (rollbackDRCHanges).
+Solution was to remove them from the repo.
+This means they need to be configured in target org.
+- %namespace% errors: Replaces the few thousand reference to namespace using % with 'vlocity_cmt'
+- App navigation can't be changed (navigation was configured to standard): Made a new app with the Industries CPQ name that is setup for Console Navigation.
+This should allow this project to be deployed in orgs that have Industries CPQ deployed in package runtime.

 ## Standard Runtime CPQ App: